hee6904/gscaLCA/cran-comments.md

 * This is a new release.
 * Win-builder generated 1 NOTE: * possibly misspelled words in DESCRIPTION, but the spelling is correct

+* The 'doSNOW' package is solely able to show progress bar with multiple core running.